srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

-My dad makes gold ornaments, I remember getting ready on Sunday mornings as a kid to go with my dad to deliver customer orders, but spent years after that very detached from his business being busy at school.
+My dad makes gold ornaments, I remember getting ready on Sunday mornings as a kid to go with my dad to deliver customers orders, but spent years after that detached from his business because of being busy at school.
 I am very happy to finally be able to relate to his work as a software engineer.